pallets/jinja/docs/templates.rst

 .. versionchanged:: 2.5

-If newstyle gettext calls are activated (:ref:`newstyle-gettext`), using placeholders is a lot easier:
+If new-style gettext calls are activated (:ref:`newstyle-gettext`), using placeholders is a lot easier:

 .. sourcecode:: html+jinja